Skip to content

 How to start prompting

 Effective prompting is key to getting the most out of WeWeb AI.
-To open AI chat, click the AI chat button in the top bar, or press Cmd+L on Mac / Ctrl+L on Windows.
-The AI chat panel opens on the left side of the editor, where you can start a conversation.
+To open the panel, click Agents in the top bar, or press Cmd+L on Mac / Ctrl+L on Windows.
+The panel opens on the left side of the editor.

 1. Type your prompt in the chat input at the bottom of the panel.